dice-group/PruneCEL/README.md

 ![example_KG](Doc/Pic/example_KG.png)

 Each question is represented by an IRI in the form `dqq:QX`, where `X` denotes the question's serial number.
-The questions can have different answer types, represented by different properties: `dqb:hasIRIAnswer`, `dqb:hasLiteralAnswer`, and `dqb:hasBooleanAnswer`.

 ## 5. Run Experiment I
 The knowledge bases for the QALD datasets can be found online at https://zenodo.org/records/14720669.
 Again, the chosen knowledge base has to be loaded into a triple store.